Petah Tikva Troopers

-The Petah Tikva Troopers are an amateur American football team based in Petah Tikva, Israel.
+The Petah Tikva Troopers are a semiprofessional American football team based in Petah Tikva, Israel.
 The Troopers compete in the Israel Football League.

 History

 The Troopers began their inaugural season in 2011 and had limited success during their first five seasons.
-However, in 2017 they reached the semifinals after a 9-1 regular season and in 2018 they reached their first Israel Bowl, when they were defeated by the Jerusalem Lions, 28-20, in Israel Bowl XI.
+However, in 2017 they reached the semifinals after a 9–1 regular season and in 2018 they reached their first Israel Bowl, when they were defeated by the Jerusalem Lions, 28–20, in Israel Bowl XI.

 Sponsorship

 The Troopers are sponsored by Mike's Place, a bar and restaurant chain in Israel.

 Stadium

 The Troopers play their home games at HaMoshava Stadium in Petah Tikva.